-Comparative studies on common property rights to urban nature are under construction including studies in Cape Town and the Randstand region in the Netherlands.
-He also works with archeologists and historians, using a resilience lens on urban environmental histories on Constantinople and Cities of The Maya.
-Concepts that Stephan part of developing together with colleagues are
+Pervious work includes comparative studies on common property rights to urban nature with studies in Cape Town, Stockholm, Berlin, and the Randstand region in the Netherlands.
+Stephan has also worked with with archeologists and historians in have using a resilience lens on urban environmental food histories on Constantinople and Cities of The Maya.